Gerald K. Pedigo

-In 1962, Mr. Pedigo began his own firm while constructing approximately 400 homes and expanded his business to include commercial and industrial activities.
+In 1962, Mr. Pedigo began his own firm while constructing approximately 400 custom homes and expanded his business to include commercial and industrial activities.
 Beginning in 1966, Mr. Pedigo concentrated on the commercial side of the construction business, forming Gerald K. Pedigo Corporation to provide real estate development services; Pedigo Construction Company, Inc. to provide construction services; and Pedigo and Associates to provide management services.
 His involvement included all facets of the industry including construction, ownership, marketing/leasing and management.
 He completed over 100 commercial and office buildings from $100,000 to $8,000,000.
 He was also a partner in several partnerships that owned and developed commercial and residential properties in Indiana, Florida, and Tennessee.

 In 1986, as the tax shelter incentives were being revised, Mr. Pedigo sold the majority of his holdings and concentrated on general construction.
 In 1987, he joined Bruce Cordingley in forming Pedcor Investments to pursue affordable housing development.

 Mr. Pedigo is a Director of Fidelity Federal Bancorp (Evansville, Indiana) and United Fidelity Bank.
 He is Chairman of Pedcor Investments LLC, Pedcor Financial Bancorp and Pedcor Financial, LLC, the holding company for United Fidelity Bank.
 He is a member of the Murat Shrine in Indianapolis and various trade associations.

 President & CEO